 Video shows several houses along North Carolina's Outer Banks collapsing into Atlantic Ocean

-Five unoccupied houses along North Carolina's Outer Banks collapsed into the ocean on Tuesday as Hurricanes Humberto and Imelda rumbled in the Atlantic, the National Park Service said, marking the latest private beachfront structures to fall into the surf there in recent years.
+Six unoccupied houses along North Carolina's Outer Banks collapsed into the ocean on Tuesday as Hurricanes Humberto and Imelda rumbled in the Atlantic, a spokesperson for the Buxton Civic Association told CBS News, marking the latest private beachfront structures to fall into the surf there in recent years.

-The homes, once propped on high stilts, collapsed in the afternoon in Buxton, a community on one of a string of islands that make up the Outer Banks, said Mike Barber, a spokesperson for the park service.
+Most of the homes, once propped on high stilts, collapsed in the afternoon in Buxton, a community on one of a string of islands that make up the Outer Banks, said Mike Barber, a spokesperson for the National Park Service.
+The sixth one fell around 11 p.m.
+Tuesday night, according to the Buxton Civic Association, a group of community members.

-No injuries were reported, the Cape Hatteras National Seashore said in a post on social media.

 In a video taken by Brayan Garcia, homes teetered on stilts battered by the waves before plunging into the surf.
 The shoreline was clogged with debris, two-by-fours, cushions and an entire home as wave after wave rolled in from the Atlantic.

-"Seashore visitors are urged to stay away from the collapsed house sites and to use caution for miles to the south of the sites, due to the presence of potentially hazardous debris," Cape Hatteras National Seashore's post said.
+"Seashore visitors are urged to stay away from the collapsed house sites and to use caution for miles to the south of the sites, due to the presence of potentially hazardous debris," Cape Hatteras National Seashore said in a post on social media on Tuesday.

-The post also said more collapses were possible given the ocean conditions.
+More collapses were possible given the ocean conditions, the Cape Hatteras National Seashore's post said.
+No injuries were reported.

 North Carolina's coast is almost entirely made up of narrow, low-lying barrier islands that have been eroding amid sea level rise for years.
 Seventeen privately owned houses have collapsed on Seashore beaches since 2020, the park service said.